lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 If $250 is too steep or you're one of those chaps that lives and dies by DIY, roll up those cuffs and let's continue!

-<sarcasm>But hey, I believe in you.
+<sarcasm>And listen, I believe in you.
 I know you can take it slow, follow this guide to the letter, build a fresh iBook battery, and not blow yourself up.</sarcasm>

 ## Parts

 First, you're going to need some **flat top**, unprotected 18650 cells.
 These cells need to be **~65.2mm in length**, and **18.5mm in diameter**, so check [the datasheet of the cells](resources/Samsung_32E_Data_Sheet.pdf) before purchasing.

 1. A dead, Apple OEM iBook battery (BTI or other aftermarket batteries won't work, the cases crack when opened)
-1. 18650 cells such as [Samsung 30Q](https://amzn.to/4eNq8aD) or Samsung 32E
+1. 18650 cells such as [Samsung 30Q](https://amzn.to/4eNq8aD) or [Samsung 32E](https://srikobatteries.com/product/samsung-32e-18650-3200mah-6-4a-battery/)
 1. Nickel strips with a minimum length of 75mm, such as [these individual strips](https://amzn.to/3Ow4Y68)
 1. Solder, I prefer [63/37 rosin core solder](https://amzn.to/4eNmVYP) for its lower melting temperature
 1. Some tape, any will do, [Scotch Vinyl 700 electrical tape](https://amzn.to/3VcAD0h) is cheap and leaves no residue